crocs-muni/seccerts-overlay/specification.md

 ## Metadata File Header Example Format

-- 0: An Object containing the "data" object, and its "JWT"
+- 0: An Object containing the "data" object, "version" string and its "JWT"
     - 1: "data": An Array of objects representing the measurements, contains relevant metadata about the measurements and a reference to the metadata file
         - 2: Measurement Object
             - Compulsory attributes: metadataSHA256, timestamp, measurementTool, measurementAuthor, metadataURL